Options for Correcting Loose Jowls?

 - Asked by Latoretta in 98105

 Necklifts don't address the jowl area.
 All the correction is below the angle of the jaw.
 An upper facelift will greatly improve or eliminate jowls.
 Avoid the threadlift.
 They don't work.
 I disagree with one of the other surgeons who recommended Thermage.
 I don't think it works.

 First, let's omit those things which are either unpredicable, ineffective, or just a bad idea.
 Thread lifts, thermage, or other skin tightening non surgical technologies.
 Let's just say they are not worth the money.
 That leaves you with two options for my practice.
 One is radiance, placed just in front of the jowl, which smooths the contours of the jawline without looking puffy or fat.
-Immediate, no down time, effective, lasts at least a year, and might build up more duration as your...

 The fat that hangs over the side of your jaw line or jowl is fat that did not appear out of thin air- this jowl was the fat that belong one to two inches higher on your lower cheek.
 With aging, this fat has sagged.
 Removing the fat with liposuction can make it better but at the cost of losing volume.
 We never want to lose volume.
 The ideal treatment is a vertical vector (lifting the tissues upward) midface lift.
 You have no need for a full facelift because you already had a neck lift.